 - Temperature Changes

 - Changes To Habits

-Recognizing some of these symptoms may help you to identify a painkiller abuser.
+Recognizing some of these symptoms may help to identify a painkiller abuser.
 Identifying their issue early is important as it can help to prevent addiction from getting worse and gradually help the user.
-Besides, it is essential to know how long painkillers stay in your system.
+Besides, it is essential to know how long painkillers stay in the system.